mark-watson/Java-AI-Book/manuscript/semantic_web.md

             "select ?s ?o where { ?s kb:containsPlace ?o }");
     System.out.println("qr:" + qr);
 ~~~~~~~~

+The code in the GitHub repo for this book is configured to use OWL by default.
+If you edited lines 21-22 in the file **JenaApis.jav** to disable OWL reasoning then revert your changes and rebuild the project.

 The following has been edited to just keep a few output lines per result set: